-Many brides who wear two garters don't want to loose their main garter and would rather not think about having to get it back after the toss, so they opt to wear a second garter.
+Many brides who wear two garters don't want to lose their main garter and would rather not think about having to get it back after the toss, so they opt to wear a second garter.
 (As someone once told me at a wedding show: "One to show, one to go!")

 The second wedding garter is the tossing garter or throwing garter, which is a smaller and less detailed garter.
 It is intended to be tossed during the garter toss and never to be seen again by the bride.